tlevine/www.thomaslevine.com/content/!/scarsdale-assessment-distribution/index.md

 >
 > STAR exemptions apply only to school district taxes.
 They don't apply to property taxes for other purposes, such as county, town or city (except in cities where city property taxes fund schools - Buffalo, New York City, Rochester, Syracuse and Yonkers).

-We can see the specific excemption amount for Scarsdale on [this page](http://www.tax.ny.gov/pit/property/star/star55.htm).
+We can see the specific exemption amount for Scarsdale on [this page](http://www.tax.ny.gov/pit/property/star/star55.htm).
 That page says $1,830, which is $30 less than the number I found.
 Hmm.